 Europe is one of the most popular vacation spots, but because the area is so vast, it can be quite overwhelming to know what countries you should visit.
 From finding cheap flights to Iceland on Expedia to deciding if you want to visit Germany, Spain, France, Scotland, or many of the other top European cities, there are a lot of decisions to be made!
-Thankfully we’re here to make the planning process a lot easier.

 This is the part of the planning process where you can dream big and let your imagination run wild.
 Think about the European cities you’ve always wanted to visit, or the attractions that you’ve wanted to try since you were little.
 From the Swiss Alps to the Eiffel Tower to Big Ben, knowing where you want to go makes planning your itinerary a little easier.

 Once you’ve written down plenty of cities, countries, and sights, it’s time to divvy them up.
 Figure out which are must see, which ones would be nice to see, and what places are worth seeing if there’s time.
 This makes it much easier when it comes time to plan out your itinerary.

 2. MAP YOUR ROUTE

 Once you know where you want to go, it’s time to map out how you can make it to each of the places on your list.
 One very important thing to consider is time.
 Being on a plane for hours, tons of walking, and just being a new place can get pretty tiring.
 Minimize the risk of travel burnout by avoiding one-night stays.
 It’s much easier to spend a few days in the same city and checking out the various attractions there.

 What’s great is that throughout Europe you can ride a bus or train to visit nearby locations for pretty cheap.
 This makes it much easier to knock out the attractions on your list without going over budget.